Collaborative-Software-Development-Club/Spring2024-UnityProject/README.md

 Congratulations!
 You should have Unity installed on your device!
 If you need assistance, contact the VP (beanshapiro on discord).

+-- ACCESSING THE PROJECT ON YOUR DEVICE --
+1. Go to GitHub Desktop on your device.
+2. Click File in the top left corner.
+3. From there, click "Clone repository"
+4. Locate the repository for this project from the list.
+It should be called "Spring2024-UnityProject".
+5. Hit "Clone".
+Wait for the project to finish cloning.
+6. Now head to the Unity Hub application on your device.
+7. From the "Projects" tab, locate "Open" and click it.
+8. Locate the GitHub folder on your device.
+For a Windows device, this is usually under User/[YOUR-USERNAME]/Documents.
+Click it to enter the folder, but DO NOT CLICK OPEN.
+9. You should see several items in this folder.
+One of them should be called "CSDCGameSpring".
+Open this folder by hitting the button in the bottom right.
+10. Unity should now allow you to open the project

+Congratulations!
+You can now access the project on your device!
+If you need assistance, contact the VP (beanshapiro on discord).

 ###################################################################################################